Conway Savage: Biography

 In 2010, Savage, Fox and Tickner issued the six-track EP Pussy's Bow, which had been recorded in Ireland's Tumbleweed Studios in Dundalk in the previous August.
 Recording engineers were Derek Turner and Jason Varley; while Savage supplied lead vocals, piano and keyboards; Fox was on organ, accordion, percussion and backing vocals; and Tickner delivered guitars and backing vocals.
 I-94 Bar's Barman reviewed the EP "If, like me, you think of him principally as Nick Cave's piano player, then you need to take a deeper dive ... [it] blows away some of the preconceptions of him as solely a country artist or (gasp) a Goth ... [it] is nothing but a record of contrasting moods.
 And a very good one".

-Savage underwent medical treatment for a brain tumour in 2017.
+Savage underwent medical and surgical treatment for a brain tumour in Brooklyn, NY in 2017.
 He died, aged 58, on 2 September 2018.

 Ghosteen (2019), the Bad Seeds' seventeenth album, was dedicated to Savage.